medusa2112/HealiosHealth/replit.md

-✓ Updated main "Add to Basket" button to display bundle pricing with discount amount when bundle is added ✓ Created comprehensive bundle product modal with image, description, pricing, and benefits ✓ Implemented dynamic pricing calculation showing bundle savings in the cart button
+✓ Updated main "Add to Basket" button to display bundle pricing with discount amount when bundle is added ✓ Created comprehensive bundle product modal with image, description, pricing, and benefits ✓ Implemented dynamic pricing calculation showing bundle savings in the cart button ✓ Completed full currency localization from British Pounds (£) to South African Rand (R) using 23.89 exchange rate ✓ Updated all product prices, bundle pricing calculations, and currency display logic throughout the application ✓ Applied comprehensive currency conversion to database storage and frontend displays for SA market targeting

 ## Advanced SEO Implementation (January 2025)